Medicine Overview of Sens Injection

 Your doctor or nurse will give you this medicine.
 Kindly do not self administer.

-Sens 0.5% injection works by blocking pain signals from the nerves to brain which decreases the sensation of pain.
+Sens 0.5% Injection is a local anesthetic.
+It works by blocking pain signals from the nerves to brain to decrease the sensation of pain.

 In Depth Information on Sens Injection